roberto-garcia-0/WALLE-2.0/README.md

 ![Diagram](https://user-images.githubusercontent.com/59896939/199332750-f5f42a2f-9a82-4969-a6a4-3770f6d8e20b.jpg)

 ## Team Member Responsibility
-Ebony (Leader) - Programming the SiPM sensor to detect BioLuminescent light under water.
-Designing waterproof case suitable for SiPM Senor.
+- Ebony (Leader) - Programming the SiPM sensor to detect BioLuminescent light under water.
+Designing waterproof case suitable for SiPM Sensor.
-Reiley - Implementation of low-light, stereo camera system and synchronization.
+- Reiley - Implementation of low-light, stereo camera system and synchronization.
-Roberto -  Designing DNA collector.
+- Roberto -  Designing DNA collector.
 Configuring the software interface of the pump system.
 Designing modular waterproof case for this system.
-Ryan - Implementing user interface for utilizing the entire system as well as other general responsibilities, including the data storage system.
+- Ryan - Implementing user interface for utilizing the entire system as well as other general responsibilities, including the data storage system.
-Sammy - Implementation of low-light, stereo camera system and synchronization.
+- Sammy - Implementation of low-light, stereo camera system and synchronization.